A naturally tailless, sweet cat, the Cymric loves to play and requires daily grooming of a double coat.

 ACFA , TICA

 The Cymric is a rounded cat with a round head, round eyes, a roundness at the whisker pads, and a round rump.
 The way the ears are placed forms a rocker shape when viewed from behind.
-The hind end of her is higher than the front, which is apparent when she is standing.
+The hind end is higher than the front, which is apparent when standing.

 The Cymric has long hair and a double coat, which makes it thick and dense.